How CoachFives Works

 Invite Assistant Coaches to Your Team

-2. Copy and Share: Generate the invitation link and copy it to send to your assistant coaches via email, text, or any messaging platform
+3. Share the Link: Copy the link and send it to your assistant coach via email, text, or any messaging platform.
+The link expires in one week.

-3. Assistant Coach Joins: When they click the link, they'll log in with their Google account and automatically become an assistant coach on your team
+4. Assistant Coach Joins: When they click the link, they'll log in and automatically join your team as an assistant coach.

 First Touch